mit-oidc-client/mit-oidc-client/README.md

     -   When generating randomness or relying on cryptographic primitives like hash functions, we use secure libraries like built in browser's `Crypto.getRandomValues()` and `Crypto.subtle.digest()` functions, along with official JWT libraries.
 This ensures that we are generating secure randomness in our application and depends only on secure primitive implementation for signing and verification of data.
 -   Utilization of state and nonce in authorization request
     - As part of the [OpenID Connect Basic Implementer's Guide 1.0](https://openid.net/specs/openid-connect-basic-1_0.html), it is optional, but recommended to implement the state and nonce parameter in the authentication request flow.
 The state parameter is used to mitigate against Cross-Site Request Forgery (CSRF, XSRF) attacks, and the nonce parameter mitigate replay attacks.
     - For our application, we decided to implement both of these variables, storing them in as a variable in localStorage and a cookie, respectively.
-Both contain high levels of entropy (2^128) for security
-    - **Note:** In the optional OpenPubKey flow, the nonce is replaced by a different format than a random string.
+Both contain high levels of entropy (2^128) for security. **Note:** In the optional OpenPubKey flow, the nonce is replaced by a different format than a random string.
 See the [original paper](https://eprint.iacr.org/2023/296.pdf) for arguments about its security.
 -   Securing handling of cookies
     -   Whenever cookies are used in our implementation, namely the state parameter, we secure it by setting security parameters including:
         -   `path`: Restrict sending the cookie to a specific API endpoint on the backend only